Boosted Dark Matter Driven by Cosmic Rays and Diffuse Supernova Neutrinos: Introduction

 Previous works have considered BDM due to CR protons \cite{Bringmann:2018cvk,Alvey:2019zaa,Maity:2022exk,Alvey:2022pad,CDEX:2022fig,Bell:2023sdq,Dutta:2024kuj}, cosmic electrons \cite{Ema:2018bih,Cappiello:2018hsu,Dent:2020syp,Bardhan:2022bdg,Jho:2020sku} and the diffuse supernova neutrino background (DSNB) \cite{Das:2021lcr,Ghosh:2021vkt,DeRomeri:2023ytt,Das:2024ghw} separately.
 DSNB is the predicted energetic diffuse neutrino flux from supernova core-collapse throughout the evolution of the universe.
 Although such DSNB has not yet been detected, it is predicted to be isotropic in all three neutrino flavours.
 DM with non-zero neutrino interaction may also lead to high-energy DM boosted by such DSNB.
 However, to detect such DSNB-boosted DM, a non-zero interaction of DM with either nucleon or electron is necessary, as the detectors are sensitive to these two recoils only \cite{Das:2021lcr,Ghosh:2021vkt,DeRomeri:2023ytt,Das:2024ghw}.
 Importantly, a non-zero nucleon (electron) interaction of DM will also lead to DM up-scattering by CR, thus potentially changing the constraints.
 In this paper, we present combined constraints due to each of these two sources (CR and DSNB), updated with the most recent results from the relevant direct detection experiments.
 For this, we consider two scenarios of DM: $(i)$ electrophilic DM where DM interacts with electrons and neutrinos; and $(ii)$ nucleophilic DM where DM interacts with nucleons and neutrinos.
 We then perform a model agnostic analysis of DM recoil signature in experiments like XENONnT and Super Kamiokande considering the DM is boosted by both CR and DSNB.
 Leveraging on non-observation of any signal events, we put the combined joint constraints on DM neutrino and DM nucleon (electron) cross-sections.
 The inclusion of a DSNB boost significantly enhances the DM flux, leading to more stringent constraints.
-Since, considering light mediator for BDM scenario does not exclude any new parameter space \cite{Bardhan:2022bdg}, we restrict our analysis to heavy mediators only.
+The direct detection rates strongly depend on the mass of the particle mediating the interaction between DM and SM.
+If the mediator mass ($m_{\rm med}$) is smaller than the transferred momentum ($q$), the associated form factor for non-relativistic cross-section becomes momentum suppressed, resulting in diminished interaction rate \cite{Bardhan:2022bdg,Bell:2023sdq}.
+Thus the direct detection constraints on BDM obtained for light mediators ($m_{\rm med}\ll q$) are weaker and lie within the existing constraints \cite{Bardhan:2022bdg}.
+For this reason, we restrict our analysis to heavy mediators ($m_{\rm med}\gg q$) only.
 Furthermore, we discuss the effect of energy-dependent cross-sections, such as heavy scalar and vector mediators, which lead to stronger constraints.
 The effect of energy-dependent cross-sections with combined CR and DSNB boosted DM has not been performed till today to the best of our knowledge.
-There are several UV complete models like $L_e-L_\tau$, $B-3L_{\mu}$ \cite{Ghosh:2024cxi} etc., where such electrophilic or nucleophilic DM models can be constructed.
+There are several UV complete models like $L_e-L_\tau$, $B-3L_{\mu}$ \cite{Ghosh:2024cxi} etc. as well as effective models \cite{Chang:2014tea,Blennow:2019fhy} where, such electrophilic or nucleophilic DM models can be constructed.
 Instead of confining our study to a particular UV complete model, we adopt a model-independent approach.
 This allows us to explore a broader range of possible DM scenarios, without being limited by the assumptions and predictions of any specific model.
 By focusing on the phenomenological implications of DM interactions, we aim to derive general constraints that apply to a wide variety of dark matter models.

 We organize the paper as follows.
 In \cref{sec:BDM}, we discuss the calculations of CR and DSNB boosted DM flux.
 The possible recoil signatures in detectors have been analysed in \cref{sec:recoil}.
 After showing the results in \cref{sec:result}, we conclude in \cref{sec:conc}.